sergelhomme/Network_Analysis/README.md

 For QGIS3 please use Network\_Analysis\_2\_1

-Other folders correspond to old versions of the plugin.
+Other folders correspond to previous versions of the plugin.

 # Illustration